 Fusarium and microdochium life cycle

 Halo spot

-Pathogen

 Selenophoma donacis

-Crops affected

-Wheat Barley Oats Rye Triticale

-Hosts

 The disease only affects barley.

-Symptoms Halo spot is mainly found in western, coastal areas of the UK, where outbreaks occur in wet summers after flag leaf emergence.
+Halo spot is mainly found in western, coastal areas of the UK, where outbreaks occur in wet summers after flag leaf emergence.
 The disease appears as small leaf spots (1-3 mm long), often square or rectangular in shape, pale brown in the centre, with dark purple/brown, well-defined margins.
 Pycnidia occur in lines along the veins within the central area of a lesion.
 Spots generally occur towards the tips and along the edges of leaves.
 They also affect the leaf sheath and ear (especially the awns).
 This disease often occurs with rhynchosporium, but can be distinguished from the latter by the smaller size of the spots and the presence of pycnidia within the lesions.
 Halo spot also tends to occur most often on the upper leaves, while rhynchosporium is more common on older foliage.